Marijuana Edibles: Everything You Need to Know

 In summary, on the production side, much remains to be done to ensure that edibles provide a consistent dosage.
 On the labeling side, more should be done to ensure that consumers are better educated on how edibles affect the body and that they are aware of how to use edibles safely to avoid concerns such as unintentional “highs” or “highs” lasting longer than anticipated.

 A lesser concern associated with edibles is product integrity, as the improper processing of cannabis extracts used in edible products can lead to contamination of clostridium botulinum and other toxins.
 Currently, edible cannabis products do not fall under FDA regulations, but various state agencies have set standards for production and handling.
 The Denver Department of Environmental Health noted potential consumer safety concerns for CBD products produced by unregulated facilities, and has published a notification which details safe production methods required for the commercial manufacturing of cannabis-infused products.

 Edible cannabis offers Florida’s medical marijuana community the potential for an expanded range of treatment options that will hold broad appeal for some patients.
 The keys to the success of such treatments will be consumer understanding of the proper use of edibles, informed communication with qualified medical professionals, and the obtaining of medication from known and trusted sources.

-When edible cannabis becomes available in Florida, CannaMD is ready to provide patients with the proper certification and resources needed to obtain treatment.
-Our network of state-licensed, board-certified physicians is always available to answer your questions, provide advice, and streamline the process of qualification for medical marijuana.
+Our state-licensed, board-certified physicians are always available to answer your questions, provide advice, and streamline the process of qualification for medical marijuana.

 To find out if you qualify for medical marijuana, simply complete our free online application or call (855) 420-9170!